Phi Delta Delta: History

 Phi Delta Delta became an international fraternity in 1926 with the establishment of the Omega chapter at the Vancouver School of Law in Vancouver, Canada in January 1926.
 It also added chapters in Cuba, England, and South America.
-By March of 1926, it was the largest legal sorority in the United States.
+By March 1926, it was the largest legal sorority in the United States.
 The fraternity eventually expanded to include 5,000 members and 68 chapters in the United States and Canada.

 Phi Delta Delta created an endowment fund that provided loans to students in their last year of law school.
 In addition, it provided scholarship keys at graduation for scholastic excellence in law school.

 Each year at the American Bar Association conference, Phi Delta Delta sponsored a breakfast for deans of law schools, judges, prominent members of the association, and fraternity members.
 The fraternity also had a speakers bureau on its research interests, including coordinating council movement, juvenile delinquency, legislation impacting women, the probation and parole system, restatement of the law, and taxation.